 Making a hiking backpack on your own can be quite satisfying.
 You have the freedom of customizing just about everything about your pack including all the bells and whistles.

 Making one by yourself is not that complicated apart from getting the dimensions right and being patient with your not so good sewing and stitching skills.
 I hope these methods we have provided will inspire you to make a hiking backpack that best suits your needs.
+For more DIY backpacking gear, see our article on this important topic.

 So have tried making a hiking backpack on your own?
 Has this post inspired you to customize your very own backpack?
 Feel free to share your thoughts in the comments!